Military and Overseas Voting Access Portal

 - MAIL - Most voters are required to return their ballot and accompanying absentee affidavit by mail; postage is not required if you are mailing your ballot from an APO/FPO mail facility, U.S. embassy or consulate, or U.S. post office.
 You must use the prepaid return envelope template to receive free postage.

-- MAIL, FAX, EMAIL or through the Military and Overseas Voting Access Portal (beginning with the November 2014 General Election) - If you are serving in a hostile zone such as Iraq, Afghanistan, or Kosovo, you may return your voted ballot and accompanying absentee affidavit using one of these methods.
+- MAIL, FAX, EMAIL or through the Military and Overseas Voting Access Portal (beginning with the November 2014 General Election) - The Secretary of State, pursuant to Section 115.291, RSMo., has declared that all overseas areas are inaccessible on Election Day for the primary election on August 4, 2020.
+If you are serving or living overseas , you may return your voted ballot and accompanying absentee affidavit using one of these methods.

 Absentee ballots must be received by your local election authority no later than 12:00 p.m.
 CST on the Friday following the election.